CtrlK

 Progressive Disclosure

-The content has some structural organization with clear section headers (Overview, How It Works, Examples, Best Practices), but there are no references to external files and no bundle files exist.
-The content is somewhat monolithic with sections that could be consolidated, though the headers do provide basic navigation.
+The content has some structural organization with clear section headers (Overview, How It Works, Examples, Best Practices), but it's a monolithic document with no references to external files.
+Given there are no bundle files, this is somewhat acceptable, but the inline content is bloated with information that could be trimmed rather than split.

 2 / 3